Zabooby/mpv-config/README.md

 - [evafast](https://github.com/po5/evafast) - Fast-forwarding and seeking on a single key.
 - [thumbfast](https://github.com/po5/thumbfast) - High-performance on-the-fly thumbnailer.
 - [memo](https://github.com/po5/memo) - Saves watch history, and displays it in a nice menu, integrated with uosc.
-- [sview](https://github.com/he2a/mpv-scripts/blob/main/scripts/sview.lua) - Show shaders currently running, triggered on shader activation or by toggle button.
+- [sview](https://github.com/he2a/mpv-scripts/blob/main/scripts/sview.lua) - Show shaders currently running, triggered on shader activation or by key bind.
 - [autoload](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua) - Automatically load playlist entries before and after the currently playing file, by scanning the directory.
-- [autodeint](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autodeint.lua) - Automatically insert the appropriate deinterlacing filter based on a short section of the current video, triggered by toggle button.
+- [autodeint](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autodeint.lua) - Automatically insert the appropriate deinterlacing filter based on a short section of the current video, triggered by key bind.
 - [webtorrent-mpv-hook](https://github.com/mrxdst/webtorrent-mpv-hook) - Adds a hook that allows mpv to stream torrents.
 It provides an osd overlay to show info/progress.
     - **This script needs some extra setup, follow the simple installation steps [here](https://github.com/mrxdst/webtorrent-mpv-hook#install)**.
     - **Point to the same location in the File Structure section below when installing the webtorrent.js file.**